raahijogani/hfovis/README.md

 Clone this repository and install the dependencies listed in `pyproject.toml`.

-It is recommended to use [uv](https://docs.astral.sh/uv/) to recreate the virtual environment for this project run:
+It is recommended to use [uv](https://docs.astral.sh/uv/) to recreate the virtual environment for this project.
+Run:

 ```bash
 uv sync